-Ground-based long-slit spectra of M32 suitable for Lick/IDS index analysis was obtained at the MDM observatory 2.4 meter telescope during three runs: September 1993, October 1994, and June 1997.
-The Mark 3 spectrograph was used with blue sensitive chips ("Charlotte" in 1993 and 1994 and "Templeton" in 1997) with wavelength coverage from about 3800-6100 Å at 2.3 Å/pixel dispersion.
-The resolution was a function of wavelength and run, but was always less than Lick/IDS and therefore easily transformable to the Lick/IDS system given the nightly set of standard stars observed.
-Both chips had the same pixel size, so the spatial scale was constant at 0.78 arcsec/pixel.
+Ground-based long-slit spectra of M32 suitable for Lick/IDS index analysis were obtained at the MDM Observatory 2.4 m telescope during three runs: 1993 September, 1994 October, and 1997 June.
+The Mark 3 spectrograph was used with blue-sensitive chips ("Charlotte" in 1993 and 1994 and "Templeton" in 1997), with wavelength coverage from about 3800 to 6100 Å at 2.3 Å pixel-1 dispersion.
+The resolution was a function of wavelength and run but was always less than Lick/IDS and therefore easily transformable to the Lick/IDS system given the nightly set of standard stars observed.
+Both chips had the same pixel size, so the spatial scale was constant at 0''.78 pixel-1.
+The M32 spectra were obtained with the slit oriented north-south.
+This is 10° away from the major axis of the galaxy [PA = 170° ; de Vaucouleurs et al. (1991)] but amounts to a foreshortening of only 1%, which is less than the uncertainty in the spatial scale.